 Fostering Assessments: Intrusive?
 Or telling a story?

-Jamie McCreghan is one of LiKa’s supervising social workers, he also undertakes assessments of new applicants.
-Jamie has written this blog to help potential applicants still on the fence about being ‘assessed’ so they can decide whether fostering assessments should be viewed as ‘intrusive’ or an enjoyable exploration of their life story so far…
+Jamie McCreghan is one of LiKa’s supervising social workers, he also undertakes fostering assessments of new applicants.
+Jamie has written this post to help potential applicants still on the fence about being ‘assessed’ so they can decide whether assessments should be viewed as ‘intrusive’ or an enjoyable exploration of their life story so far…

-How long does it take to complete an assessment and what is involved?
+How long does it take to complete fostering assessments and what is involved?

-People considering becoming foster carers hear that assessments are intrusive.
+People considering becoming foster carers hear that foster assessments are intrusive.
 Would you agree with that statement?